Pyromaanisorsa/NoSQL_Inventory/README.md

 ````

 ## 🧱 Unity Editor - Item Editor
 Item Editor created to be used in the project in Unity Editor allows adding new items, editing data of already existing items and deleting items from the game.
-While you can edit item's data, you can't change it's subclass eg. change weapon to consumable, you must create new item instead.
+While you can edit item's data, you can't change it's subclass eg. change weapon to consumable, you must create new item instead.<br/>
 Whenever item is created or deleted; it's automatically added to / removed from the item database and itemID will be assigned for it.
-If item that is not the newest item is deleted, the dropped itemID will be stored in Assets/Databases/ItemManagerSave file's DroppedID list, it also keeps track of next itemID if there are no dropped itemIDs.
+If item that is not the newest item is deleted, the dropped itemID will be stored in Assets/Databases/ItemManagerSave file's DroppedID list, it also keeps track of next itemID if there are no dropped itemIDs.<br/>
 Item variable fields are automatically generated using LINQ and it also features icon selection window that shows all icons in the iconDatabase.

 <img src="mongoDBItemEditor.png" alt="Item Editor Window" width="720"/><br/>
 Figure: Item Editor Window.